All Episodes

 You're not asking for charity.

-And um I thought at the time it was it was the right thing for GM too, and it it certainly kept our factories running and kept our suppliers going.
+And I thought at the time it was the right thing for GM too.

-Um we've had some challenges getting out of the incentive-based sales since then.
+We've had some challenges getting out of the incentive-based sales since then, and so we probably paid a price.

-But you've spoiled us.
+You've spoiled us.

-Well, I think it was the right call at the time, and now we've got a we've got to change our our marketing approach a little, and I think we'll do that.
+Well, I think it was the right call at the time, and now we've got to change our marketing approach a little.

-But I think in the end what you just said is the most relevant point that we need we just need to convince people to give our our new cars and trucks a look because they're completely uh competitive if not in the upper segments of quality we're executing them very well and they have great fuel economy and they look great and we're we're gonna keep bringing out those new products and keep uh trying to convince Americans to come out and buy buy a product from from the home team.
+But I think in the end, what you just said is the most relevant point: that we just need to convince people to give our new cars and trucks a look because they're completely competitive, if not in the upper segments of quality.

 Rick, always a pleasure.

-I thank you so much for joining us and we wish you good luck.
+I thank you so much for joining us, and we wish you good luck.

-Thanks very much Paul W appreciate it.
+Thanks very much, Paul W. Appreciate it.

 Rick Wagner, the chairman and CEO of General Motors.